Camila Giorgi: 2014: Breakthrough, two WTA Tour finals, top 50 debut

-2015: First WTA title and top 30 debut
+2015: Maiden WTA Tour title and top 30

 Giorgi started 2015 by playing at the Hobart International.
 Seeded third, she reached the quarterfinals where she lost to Kurumi Nara.
 At the Australian Open, she upset 12th seed Flavia Pennetta in the first round.
 She ended up getting defeated in the third round by 18th seed Venus Williams, despite serving for the match in the second set.

 Playing in the Fed Cup tie against France, Giorgi beat Alizé Cornet to give Italy a 2–0 lead against France, however, she lost her second match to Caroline Garcia.
 Italy later lost the tie being the first-ever team to lose after a 2–0 lead at the World Group stage.
 At the Diamond Games, she was defeated in the first round by fifth seed and eventual finalist, Carla Suárez Navarro.
 In Dubai, she lost her second-round match to 13th seed Carla Suárez Navarro.
 Seeded 29th at the Indian Wells Masters, she was defeated in the second round by Heather Watson.
 Seeded 30th at the Miami Open, she made it to the third round where she lost to third seed Simona Halep.
 Seeded third at the Katowice Open, she reached her second consecutive final by defeating top seed Agnieszka Radwańska in the semifinals.
 In the final, however, she fell to eighth seed Anna Karolína Schmiedlová.

-Playing in the Fed Cup tie for Italy against the USA, Giorgi played one rubber and lost to Serena Williams.
-Despite the loss, Italy still beat the USA 3-2.
+Playing in the Fed Cup tie for Italy against the US, Giorgi played one rubber and lost to Serena Williams.
+Despite the loss, Italy still beat the USA 3–2.
 Seeded eighth at the J&T Banka Prague Open, she was defeated in the first round by Yanina Wickmayer.
 In Madrid, she lost in the first round to Tsvetana Pironkova.
 At the Italian Open, she was defeated in her first-round match by 16th seed and two-time champion, Jelena Janković.
 She lost in the second round at the French Open to 21st seed Garbiñe Muguruza.

 Giorgi returned to form at the start of the grass-court season, claiming her first WTA Tour title at the Topshelf Open in Rosmalen, defeating Irina Falconi, Dutch wildcard Michaëlla Krajicek, Yaroslava Shvedova in the quarterfinals where Giorgi saved three match points in the final set tie-break, home favorite Kiki Bertens in the semifinals and Belinda Bencic in the final.
 At the Wimbledon Championships, Giorgi was the No. 31 seed and defeated Teliana Pereira and Lara Arruabarrena in the first and second rounds, respectively, then lost to Caroline Wozniacki in the third round.